tkakabane/APcomp/README.md

 # APcomp
-Repository for the R-based script used in Akabane et al. (in review) – Vegetation and fire regimes in the Neotropics over the last 21,000 years.
-DOI: https://doi.org/10.5194/egusphere-2025-1424
+Repository for the R-based scripts used in Akabane et al. (2025) “Vegetation and fire regimes in the Neotropics over the last 21,000 years”, Earth System Dynamics

-This repository will be updated alongside the publication of the manuscript.

-It contains raw data on charcoal influx and arboreal pollen (AP) percentages, along with their corresponding references and site locations.
-Included here are the scripts used in the study, organized into three main steps:
+This repository contains scripts for:

 1 - Data retrieval from the Neotoma database using the neotoma2 R package.

-2 - Data processing, including the calculation of arboreal pollen percentages from the downloaded datasets.
+(1_Get_NeotomaData.R) 2 - Data processing, including the calculation of arboreal pollen (AP) percentages from the downloaded datasets.
+(2_Neotoma_data_treatment.R)
 3 - Composite curve construction for defined subregions, using tools provided by the paleofire R package.
+(3_Paleofire_script.R)

-The scripts here focus primarily on AP calculations and composites, as workflows for charcoal influx have already been well established in previous studies (e.g., Blarquez et al., 2014).
-In contrast, similar workflows for AP are rarely implemented and, to my knowledge, not yet openly available.
-Thus, Step 2 provides the link between data downloaded in Neotoma format and its preparation for use with the same methods typically applied to charcoal data.
+The scripts primarily address AP calculations and composite construction, as workflows for charcoal influx data have already been well established in previous studies (e.g., Blarquez et al., 2014).
+In contrast, equivalent workflows for AP are rarely implemented and, to my knowledge, not yet openly available.
+Therefore, Step 2 bridges data downloaded in Neotoma format with the procedures commonly applied to charcoal data.

-Additional datasets obtained from PANGAEA or manually extracted from publications are not included in the automated script, but they are also made available in this repository.
+Datasets obtained from PANGAEA or manually extracted from publications are not included in the automated scripts but are also made available in this repository.

-Suggestions for improvement are welcome, as the current version of the scripts is not yet fully organized.
-A clearer description and improved instructions for the scripts will be added in the near future.

-Current link for the manuscript: https://egusphere.copernicus.org/preprints/2025/egusphere-2025-1424/
+This repository also includes the main transformed and processed datasets used to generate the graphs in Akabane et al. (2025):

+It contains data on charcoal influx (CHAR) and arboreal pollen (TRSH) percentages, along with their corresponding references and site locations.
+Please refer to RefSupTable.csv for additional information (reference, location, site elevation, source database) and for checking the codes used for the charcoal influx files (CHAR).

+Suggestions for improvement are welcome and may be incorporated into future releases.
+Please feel free to contact me if you have any questions.

+e-mail: thomask.akabane@gmail.com

 References:
 Blarquez, O., Vannière, B., Marlon, J. R., Daniau, A. L., Power, M. J., Brewer, S., and Bartlein, P. J.: Paleofire: An R package to analyse sedimentary charcoal records from the Global Charcoal Database to reconstruct past biomass burning, Comput.
 Geosci., 72, 255–261, https://doi.org/10.1016/j.cageo.2014.07.020, 2014.